alechenninger/parsec/internal/keys/README.md

 ## Testing

 The package includes comprehensive tests for all providers and rotation scenarios.
-Use `InMemoryKeyManager` for unit tests.
+Use `InMemoryKeyProvider` for unit tests.